thinkdream/react-redux-explained/README.md

   mainReducer.js
 ```

 The last level, defining another set of functionalities, it's needed only for a stack that builds for different platforms, as ex React and React Native, as contains files for each platform.

 As for the redux folder I would prefer something that generates actions from reducers or reducers from actions, something that you are defining once and have both as a result.

 Containers are placed just in the root of each Pod, naturally requiring from subfolders.
 A container can also import a container from another Pod.

+`index.js` can replace very well `appReducer.js` by returning that and the main container of the Pod, probably the best way to allow easier a Pod into another.